tradecloud/tradecloud-sdk-dotnet/company/UpsertAccount/README.md

 # Add User

-This example creates a company in Tradecloud
+This example upserts a company's account in Tradecloud

 ## Prerequisites

-Super powers
+Admin role

 ## Configure